DaDevFox/KC_ReskinEngine/Guide.md

 	// This part specifies which skin is being created and assigns it a name, in this case, we are creating a KeepBuildingSkin, which is a skin for the building keep, and assigning it the name 'keepSkin'
 	KeepBuildingSkin keepSkin = new KeepBuildingSkin();
-	// We then assign each of the variables of the keep skin to their values, these can be found in the Building Index section keepSkin.keepUpgrade1 = upgrade0;
+	// We then assign each of the variables of the keep skin to their values, these can be found in the Skin Index section keepSkin.keepUpgrade1 = upgrade0;
 	keepSkin.keepUpgrade2 = upgrade1;
 	keepSkin.keepUpgrade3 = upgrade2;